Another Look at Slow Practice for Jazz Improvisation

 Number one, it’s counter-intuitive and two, it’s flat out hard to do.
 We want to play fast right away, we want to improvise great lines right away, and we want to go right for the high notes.
 We want to dazzle audiences from our first notes and in turn we spend all our time practicing this “hard stuff.”

 When you are performing or improvising music, there is something about a slow tempo that makes you focus your attention and zero in on the details.
-And, it can point out your flaws and shortcomings almost immediately.
+And what’s more, it can point out your flaws and shortcomings within seconds.
 Have you ever tried to soloing over a ballad or a really slow blues?

-It’s one of the toughest things to do as an improviser and a surprisingly quick way to see exactly what you need to work on as an improviser.
+It’s one of the toughest things to do as an improviser.
 Forget playing Cherokee or Giant Steps at 400, playing multiple choruses of a blues at quarter note = 50 is much harder.

 You see, the faster a tune is, the easier it is to fake it.
-When you’re improvising on those uptempo tunes you can fake the changes.
-It’s like the changes practically play themselves.
 Just play some chord tones or follow the guide tone lines of the progression and you’ll sound like you know what you’re doing.

-However, slow down that tempo and you’ve got these long stretches of major, minor, and dominant chords.
-Playing a few chord tones isn’t going to cut it.
-If you haven’t learned any language or you aren’t hearing the progression it will be exposed right away!
+However, slow down that tempo and you’re confronted with these long stretches of major, minor, and dominant chords.
+Playing a few chord tones or scales isn’t going to cut it.
 At a slow tempo a wrong note lasts forever, it’s exposed and painfully obvious.

 A different type of slow